Interfaces + Open Design / Foundation

 Thesis

-OpenHuman: Local-First AI Agent That Remembers Everything About You teaches a practical interfaces + open design move: This video explains how OpenHuman, a local-first Rust/Tauri desktop agent, builds a readable 'memory tree' from your connected accounts (Gmail, Slack, etc.) and walks through installing and connecting it safely.
+OpenHuman: Local-First AI Agent That Remembers Everything About You teaches a practical ai interface control move: This video explains how OpenHuman, a local-first Rust/Tauri desktop agent, builds a readable 'memory tree' from your connected accounts (Gmail, Slack, etc.) and walks through installing and connecting it safely.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.